GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 In order to form ILP with this repository's files, the following software is needed:
 - SWI-Prolog, the Prolog interpreter
-- Aleph, the ILP engine
+- Aleph, the ILP engine.
+The [port of Aleph for SWI-Prolog by Fabrizio Riguzzi](https://github.com/friguzzi/aleph) is recomended.

 All these software elements are free.